UPDATED 16. 02. 2017.

-A better way to convey essential information is to take time to commiserate and ask the person to talk later or access written instructions to complete the work on time.
+A better way to convey essential information is to take time to commiserate and ask the person to talk later or access is written instructions to complete the work on time.
 This technique will often help the person who received bad news recover quickly to focus on work-related essentials.

 - Stress and even ebullient emotions can compromise our communication skills by causing us to exaggerate problems or not give them due consideration.